maxfordham/adaptive-comfort/README.md

 This package assesses the thermal comfort of a space within a building against the Criterion defined in CIBSE TM52 and TM59.

 ## Inputs
-- air temperature of the rooms
+- Air temperature of the rooms
-- mean radiant temperature of the rooms
+- Mean radiant temperature of the rooms
-- elevated air speed within rooms (as default the calculation is run at every air speed)
+- Elevated air speed within rooms (as default the calculation is run at every air speed)
-- external dry bulb temperature
+- External dry bulb temperature
-- annual occupancy profile
+- Annual occupancy profile

 ## Outputs
 - TM52/TM59 pass or fail for each criterion for each room